iwanbolzern/ConfMe-Workshop/00_basic_example/README.md

 # Very Basic Usage of ConfME
 To get familiar with ConfMe, the first thing we will do is run through a very simple example with no real context.
-For that we will go through the example from the official ConfME readme [README](https://github.com/iwanbolzern/ConfMe).
+For that, we will go through the example from the official ConfME readme [README](https://github.com/iwanbolzern/ConfMe).

 ## Why are we here today?
 1. Access to configuration values must be safe at runtime. **No ```myconfig['value1']['subvalue']``` anymore!**